• Skip to primary navigation

 • Mix all ingredients together.
 Use to stuff dough.

-• Wash spinach.
-Chop.
+• Wash and chop the spinach.
 Sprinkle with salt.
 Let stand for 15 minutes, then squeeze out the extra moisture.

-• Mix with all the ingredients and set aside.
+• Mix with the rest of the ingredients and set aside.

-• Put a healing tablespoon of filling on each circle.
+• Put a heaping tablespoon of cheese mixture (or spinach/meat) on each circle.

 • Fold up from the bottom to the middle and bring sides to center to form triangle.
 Press down seams firmly and pinch ends together.